 Privacy

-We strongly encourage you to consider the interplay of your Mandatory Vaccination Direction with the Privacy Act 1988 (Cth).
+We strongly encourage you to consider the interplay of your Public Health Orders with the Privacy Act 1988 (Cth).
 Specifically, Australian Privacy Principle 3 allows for the collection of “solicited personal information”, which includes private medical information such as vaccination status, in very limited circumstances.
 This information must only be collected by lawful means, where it is reasonably necessary for the organisation’s functions or activities.

 In this regard, we question whether it is lawful for us to collect our employees’ private medical information (their vaccination status) in circumstances where neither the Biosecurity Act or the PH Act which does not include vaccination under s7 as currently prescribed by the act.
 My business is not a medical body, nor a proxy for Government public health laws.